lsst-it/ittn-025/index.rst

 ---------------------------

-In the technical room on the first floor, it consists of the following characteristics in terms of materials and numbering of network points.
+The technical room inside the first floor consists of the following characteristics in terms of materials and the numbering used for the network points.

-- 181 Network points in total (in the patch panels}
+- 181 Network points in total (in the patch panels)
 - 8 Patch panel
 - 4 48-port switch
 - 2 PDUs (primary and backup)